Code-Institute-Submissions/travellator/README.md

   * Javascript/ Jquery for most of the functionality
   * [Balloon css](https://kazzkiq.github.io/balloon.css/) - Used for Pop ups
   * [Google Maps API](https://developers.google.com/maps/documentation) - Used to add Map and functionality to the page

+## Deployment
+This site is deployed [HERE](https://matt-atcasey.github.io/travellator/) on Github Pages

+I have created a test staff user here: code : codeinstitute This is to allow testing of staff only features, such as posting items for sale.## Deployment

 ## Credits
 All work was done by me.